 Exercising their historical interest

-While the walk on Saturday was fun, it was also educational.
+While the walk last month was fun, it was also educational.
 Various members of the committee spoke about the local history of Laurys Station and Treichlers Bridge and the Lehigh Valley Railroad.
 They distributed information on the environment of Lehigh County, with volunteer Don Eckhart explaining the local geology.

-The group stopped periodically to examine an invasive species.
-Committee members explained why these plants are dangerous to the environment and how to properly remove them.
+The group stopped periodically to hear Sherry Acevedo, of the D&L, identify invasive species.
+She explained why these plants are dangerous to the environment and how to properly remove them.

 The group also pointed out historical areas, such as the old cement phone booths placed throughout the trail.
 They explained that the 3,000 pound cement "huts" were considered cutting-edge technology when they were created, a fact that resonated ironically as the group stood around snapping pictures with digital cameras and cellphones.